 What Conditions Are Helped By Colloidal Oatmeal?

-Colloidal oatmeal works great to help relieve dry, skin patches (Eczema), psoriasis, acne, bug bites, sunburns, and other minor skin irritations.
-It also helps relieve chicken pox, poison ivy, poison oak, poison sumac, and other itching and scratching rashes.
-Since colloidal oatmeal has an anti-itch property that helps reduce the “need to itch,” soaking in the bath brings soothing comfort to those infected.
+Colloidal oatmeal may work great to help relieve dry, skin patches (Eczema), psoriasis, acne, bug bites, sunburns, and other minor skin irritations.
+It may also help relieve chicken pox, poison ivy, poison oak, poison sumac, and other itching and scratching rashes.
+Since colloidal oatmeal has an anti-itch property that helps reduce the “need to itch,” soaking in the bath may bring soothing comfort to those infected.
 When your skin is itchy and irritated, its pH level may be higher.
-Colloidal Oatmeal helps bring the pH back to normal levels, taming "the need to itch."
+Colloidal Oatmeal may help bring the pH back to normal levels, taming “the need to itch.”